-I know it sounds weird but trust me with this moist banana bread recipe with sour cream.
+You'll love this moist banana bread recipe with sour cream.
 It's so light and fluffy on the inside with a buttery flavor and thick sweetened crust around it.
 Absolutely perfect for snacking!

+- It's a one bowl recipe.
 I am a huge fan of one bowl banana bread recipes.
 They're so easy to make and take up fewer dishes too!
 This one isn't much different, but the results are astounding.

 🍽 Equipment Needed